tonghuikang/blog/_posts/2025-10-20-delivering-ai-instructions.md

     ```

 AI products should explore this concept more.
 One way to solve the [seahorse emoji problem](https://x.com/arithmoquine/status/1964179963323830624) is to introduce a condition that matches the string "seahorse" and "emoji", and provide the instruction that there is no seahorse emoji.
 We could have hundreds and hundreds of these conditions, with these we could both cover more instructions and have a shorter system instruction.

-## Instructions could be discovered

-I implement a small change to the codebase by hand.
-I open up Claude Code and ask "write tests".
-Usually it will be able to write the tests in the style I want it to.

-Where were the instructions?
-In CLAUDE.md there is only an instruction on how to run unit tests with `pytest`.
-But how does Claude Code figure out what style I want to write my tests in?
-It reads the existing tests that are in the codebase.
-It discovered the instructions.

-Instructions could be discovered.
-You do not specifically need to add to CLAUDE.md or implement hooks to spoon-feed Claude Code on how to work on your codebase.
-This assumes that your codebase is well-written enough to provide consistent instructions on how to work on your code.

 ## Instructions could be given in feedback